harveyliao/Dyscalculia_Change_Making/README.md

 # Dyscalculia_Change_Making
-Prototype for Change Making App for Dyscalculia, limited used in Framing Group of ESC102 Praxis II Summer
+Prototype for Change Making App for Dyscalculia, limited used in Framing Group of ESC102 Praxis II Summer.

 ## How to Use
 Download all the file to same folder, then run DyscalTest.py.